OfficeDev/office-js-docs-pr/docs/develop/develop-overview.md

 #### Accessing the Office JavaScript library

-The Office JavaScript library can be accessed via the Office.js content delivery network (CDN) at: `https://appsforoffice.microsoft.com/lib/1/hosted/Office.js`.
+The Office JavaScript library can be accessed via the Office JS content delivery network (CDN) at: `https://appsforoffice.microsoft.com/lib/1/hosted/Office.js`.
 To use Office JavaScript APIs within any of your add-in's web pages, you must reference the CDN in a `<script>` tag in the `<head>` tag of the page.

 ```html
 <head>